edwarddistel/form-db-demo/README.md

 # Form/database demo project

-This is a demo form/database project created for some interviews in October 2022.
+This is a form/database project created just as a demo.

 # Architectural overview